Smart Connections FAQs

 Is Graph Core or Pro?

-Pro adds additional graph-related workflows and Smart Graph handoff, including opening Connections results as a scope in Smart Graph Pro.
+#The mini graph is available through the Pro Version 4.0 (Graph + List) component.
+Pro also adds Smart Graph handoff, including opening Connections results as a scope in Smart Graph.

-Use the current Connections settings and Smart Graph docs for exact availability.
+Check the current Connections settings and Smart Graph docs for the exact availability in your installation.

 Where does Smart Connections store embeddings / index data?